-In a teeny tiny room that you'll be sharing, storage is going to be your new best friend.
+In a small space dorm room that you’ll be sharing, storage is going to be your new best friend.

-Bed lifts are great for giving you extra space underneath your bed, rolling carts and drawers are just great in general.
+Bed lifts are great for giving you extra space underneath your bed, rolling carts, clothes storage and drawers are just great in general.

 The extra storage will be a life saver.
 Plus, many drawers and rolling carts come in fashionable/trendy styles.
 This means they’ll be great for your dorm decor!

 It’s a good idea to get a safe for things that you wouldn’t want others to get their hands on, roommate or otherwise.